Wheat: For insect resistance

 The complex genome of wheat has made its improvement difficult.
 Comparison of hexaploid wheat genomes using a range of chromosome pseudomolecule and molecular scaffold assemblies in 2020 has enabled the resistance potential of its genes to be assessed.
 Findings include the identification of "a detailed multi-genome-derived nucleotide-binding leucine-rich repeat protein repertoire" which contributes to disease resistance, while the gene Sm1 provides a degree of insect resistance, for instance against the orange wheat blossom midge.

 Genomics

 Decoding the genome

 In 2010, 95% of the genome of Chinese Spring line 42 wheat was decoded.
 This genome was released in a basic format for scientists and plant breeders to use but was not fully annotated.
 In 2012, an essentially complete gene set of bread wheat was published.
 Random shotgun libraries of total DNA and cDNA from the T. aestivum cv.
 Chinese Spring (CS42) were sequenced to generate 85 Gb of sequence (220 million reads) and identified between 94,000 and 96,000 genes.
 In 2018, a more complete Chinese Spring genome was released by a different team.
-In 2020, 15 genome sequences from various locations and varieties around the world were reported, with examples of their own use of the sequences to localize particular insect and disease resistance factors.
+In 2020, 15 genome sequences from various locations and varieties around the world were reported, with examples of their own use of the sequences to locate particular insect and disease resistance factors.
 Wheat Blast Resistance is controlled by R genes which are highly race-specific.